Mango Magic Tropical Smoothie Recipe

 Bananas make the smoothie thicker and give it a creamy texture.

 Pineapple Juice thins the smoothie and gives it a tropical twist.
-You can replace it with other fruit juices, such as orange juice, apple juice, or coconut water.
+You can replace it with other fruit juices, such as orange, apple, or coconut water.
 To make the smoothie even more mangoey, use mango nectar or mango juice to thin it down.

-Greek Yogurt is rich in protein and adds a nice tang to the smoothie.
-To make the smoothie dairy-free, use any plant-based yogurt. like coconut yogurt, soy yogurt etc.
+Greek Yogurt adds a nice tang to the smoothie.
+To make the smoothie dairy-free, use any plant-based yogurt. like coconut yogurt, soy yogurt, etc.

 You can also use non-fat yogurt.

 Honey – It gives a nice sweetness to the tropical mango smoothie.
-You can replace it with maple syrup or agave nectar (agave syrup) for a vegan option.
+You can replace it with maple syrup or agave nectar (also called agave syrup) for a vegan option.

 Brown rice syrup and date syrup are also great sweeteners.
 You can also use sugar-free substitutes like stevia and monk fruit.

 You can also skip adding any sweetener to lessen your sugar intake.
-This customization is the best part I like about making recipes at home.
+This customization is the best part of making recipes at home.

-Freeze the fruits 4-5 hours in advance if you are not using already frozen fruits to make this smoothie recipe.
+Step 1: Freeze the fruits for 4-5 hours in advance if you are not using already frozen fruits to make this smoothie recipe.

 • 2 cups of peeled, cubed, and frozen mango chunks